cuzv/mark/iOS/SwiftProgrammingLanguageNoteworthy.md

     namesOfIntegers[16] = "sixteen"
     namesOfIntegers = [:]
     ```
-9. You can use your own custom types as dictionary key types by making them conform to the Hashable protocol from Swift’s standard library.
-Types that conform to the Hashable protocol must provide a gettable Int property called hashValue, and must also provide an implementation of the “is equal” operator (==).
-The value returned by a type’s hashValue property is not required to be the same across different executions of the same program, or in different programs.
+9. You can use your own custom types as dictionary key types by making them conform to the `Hashable` protocol from Swift’s standard library.
+Types that conform to the Hashable protocol must provide a gettable Int property called `hashValue`, and must also provide an implementation of the “is equal” operator (`==`).
+The value returned by a type’s `hashValue` property is not required to be the same across different executions of the same program, or in different programs.

 ## Control Flow